FOR YOUTH DEVELOPMENT, HEALTHY LIVING &

 With existing YMCA facilities in Glen Elyn and Elmhurst, the decision was made not to build another YMCA facility.
 It was determined that all local residents would be regarded as members, with no membership fee required for program participation.
 We became “a Y without walls”, working in close collaboration with our local schools, park districts, churches, and others to bring our programs to the community at the lowest cost possible.

 During the next two decades, many meaningful social programs were established including youth and senior resource and referrals, and a volunteer clearing house for senior services such as a home-bound book delivery service in cooperation with Helen Plum Library.
-Many of our programs were established during this time: 1971 – Day Camp, 1982 – Senior Feelin Good fitness program, and in 1986 our Y’s Kids after school enrichment program which has since grown to five sites.
+Many of our programs were established during this time: 1971 – Day Camp, 1982 – Senior Feelin Good fitness program, and in 1986 our Y’s Kids after school enrichment program which has since grown to nine sites.
 In the next decade, our “sunshine” phone calls to seniors who were homebound or living alone began, and we introduced the Gernon Henderson Scholarship for students who demonstrated a positive attitude, and willingness to help others.

 Programs place major emphasis upon: encouraging and supporting young people in their development, strengthening family ties, and promoting individual health and fitness.